-The search fee for a supplementary European search report is reduced for PCT applications for which the Patent Office of the USA, Japan, China, Australia, Russia or Korea was the International Searching Authority (see OJ 9/1979, 368; OJ 1/1981, 5; OJ 1-2/1994, 6; OJ 7/2000, 321).
-In these cases, the supplementary search fee is reduced by 20%, but only if the International application has an International filing date before 1 July 2005 (OJ 11/2005, 548, OJ 11/2005, 577, OJ 3/2006, 192).
-If the application has an International filing date on or after 1 July 2005, then the fee is reduced by a fixed amount (see OJ 3/2006, 192 and OJ 11/2005, 548).
+The search fee for a supplementary European search report is reduced for PCT applications for which the Patent Office of the USA, Japan, China, Australia, Russia or Korea was the International Searching Authority.
+In these cases, the supplementary search fee is reduced by a fixed amount (see OJ 11/2005, 548).

-The search fee for a supplementary European search report is also reduced by a fixed amount for PCT applications filed on or after 1 July 2005 for which the Patent Office of Austria, Finland, Spain or Sweden was the
+The search fee for a supplementary European search report is also reduced by a fixed amount for PCT applications for which the Patent Office of Austria, Finland, Spain or Sweden or the Nordic Patent Institute was the International Searching Authority (cf. OJ EPO 12/2007, 642 and OJ EPO 1/2008, 12).